jduimovich/crda-sarif-poc/README.md

-CRDA Scan and Convert to Sarif
+# Code Ready Dependency Analytics CLI with conversion to Sarif Action

 [![CI](https://github.com/jduimovich/crda-sarif-poc/actions/workflows/ci.yml/badge.svg)](https://github.com/jduimovich/crda-sarif-poc/actions/workflows/ci.yml)

-This action is designed to scan a repository using CRDA and then convert to SARIF for use with Github Security Scanning Facility.
+This demonstrates the use of the [CRDA CLI](https://github.com/fabric8-analytics/cli-tools/blob/main/docs/cli_README.md) to scan a file for dependency vulnerabilities and upload to the Github Security Scanning Facility.

-This is a PoC/WIP
+The CRDA CLI produces a json format which contains a detailed list of any dependencies with vulnerabilties.
+In order to use this with the Github built in facility, a converter creates a Sarif file for uploaded using github/codeql-action/upload-sarif@v1

-The converted sarif file is uploaded using github/codeql-action/upload-sarif@v1
+The status of this action is PoC.

-Sample usage is here .
-Matched use of the CLI, file name to scan and synk token required.
+Sample usage is below.
+In order to get a full scan, a SNYK_TOKEN is required to use this action.

-The output file defauls to output.sarif but can be changed by the user.
+The output file defaults to output.sarif but can be changed by the user.

 ```
 name: CI